DoonOnthon/GamePulse/README.md

 ![duck-pixel](https://github.com/DoonOnthon/GamePulse/assets/73943064/705ba326-116c-4d1b-87f6-88014dcb7eaf)

 # Welcome
-to GamePulse, your go-to platform for discovering, exploring, and engaging with a curated collection of games!
+Welcome to GamePulse, your go-to platform for discovering, exploring, and engaging with a curated collection of games!
 Whether you're an avid gamer or a casual player, GamePulse offers a user-friendly experience to help you stay connected with the pulse of gaming excitement.
 Let the gaming adventure begin! 💻🎉

 star ⭐ this repository (top right) so that you can keep up to date with recent contribution activity via your github feed